-Recognizing that learning, well-being and equity are the core of our work, our strategic plan is focused on building a culture that supports and engages
+Recognizing that learning, well-being and equity are the core of our work, our strategic plan is focused on building a culture that supports and engages students, staff and community.
+Our new plan has three key objectives -

 These goals are supported by strategies that will guide our work; outcomes that describe the change we want to happen; and key performance indicators that will help us to measure our progress.